digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/why-daml.rst

 Synchronization Across Applications
 ===================================
 The second value driver is synchronization and connectivity across multiple applications.
-For instance, two separate asset registries–potentially in different organizations–can be composed into an atomic Delivery vs. Payment (DvP) system.
+For instance, two separate asset registries – potentially in different organizations – can be composed into an atomic Delivery vs. Payment (DvP) system.
 This system guarantees that either both the payment and the delivery are settled or neither asset moves.

 This cross-application synchronization delivers significant benefits: